-Rumpke is constructing a $5.4 million solid waste transfer facility at 245 West Yusen Way in Georgetown to efficiently transport residential and commercial waste collected in Scott and surrounding counties to Rumpke’s regional landfills.
+In 2021, Rumpke opened a $5.5 million solid waste transfer facility at 245 West Yusen Way in Georgetown to efficiently transport residential and commercial waste collected in Scott and surrounding counties to Rumpke’s regional landfills.

 The Scott County Transfer Facility features a modern design.
-Waste will be unloaded inside the building and loaded into transfer trailers the same day.
-The facility will also have a maintenance garage and office space to house sales and administrative personnel.
-Rumpke will also maintain a community recycling drop box at the site.
+Waste is unloaded inside the building and loaded into transfer trailers the same day.
+The facility also features a maintenance garage and office space to house sales and administrative personnel.
+Rumpke also maintains a community recycling drop box at the site.

 As a family company, we believe in transparent communications.
 Please read on to learn more about Rumpke and our work in Scott County.